nickbel7/ntua-distributed-systems/README.md

 ![trxnspng](https://user-images.githubusercontent.com/94255085/227729654-36368774-da94-435c-9406-9f2b377df0a9.png)

 2.1 **Create and Send Transaction**
-Transactions can only be made between 2 nodes, one is the sender the other is the receiver.
+* Transactions can only be made between 2 nodes, one is the sender, the other is the receiver.
 * In order to keep track of the transactions made, each node keeps a list of **Pending Transactions** that works as a FIFO Queue.
 Everytime a new transaction arrives it is appended in the list in order to be properly processed by the node  (during the mining process).
 * The node that wants to send NBCs to another, creates a new Transaction specifying the Receiver Address and the Amount it wants to transfer.